-Kickflip laptop stand offers a better angle when working on-the-go | Photofocus
+Kickflip laptop stand offers a better angle when working on-the-go

-Recently at our Photofocus author’s retreat, this little gadget — the Kickflip laptop stand — caught the attention of my fellow authors.
+During one of our Photofocus author’s retreats, this little gadget — the Kickflip laptop stand — caught the attention of my fellow authors.
 I thought I’d share a quick bit of information about it.

 A few years ago I was traveling with a friend and she had this on her laptop.
 After I saw hers, I had to get one of my own.
 It’s just a hinged strip of hard plastic that allows you to prop up the back of your laptop.
 It offers much better ergonomics and also allows for airflow underneath which prevents your laptop from getting warm.